 “As I walked in, David, Kevin and Danny were in conference about the band.
 I thought, ‘Oh dear, here we go…’ The moment anyone speaks to me, my response is to spit roses in their face — and that’s what happened.
 Daniel said, ‘Peter, we need to talk about…’ Pwah!
 ‘That’s my answer.’
 It caused them to think, ‘Look at him, he’s crazy!’
 And I responded, ‘Look, it’s roses, don’t you get it?
 C’mon, let’s just work.’”

 Ninth is due to be released June 7.
-You can download “I Spit Roses” via the SoundCloud player that’s embedded below (click the arrow on the right side), and also stream another track from the album, “The Prince & The Old Lady Shade,” here.
+You can stream “I Spit Roses” via the SoundCloud player that’s embedded below and also stream another track from the album, “The Prince & The Old Lady Shade,” here.

 PREVIOUSLY ON SLICING UP EYEBALLS

 - Stream: Peter Murphy’s 40-minute interview, live set on 91.3 FM WYEP

 - ‘Dalis Car 2′ EP, featuring Peter Murphy and late Mick Karn, to be released

 - Stream: Peter Murphy, ‘I Spit Roses,’ first single off upcoming ‘Ninth’ album

 - Peter Murphy to release ‘Ninth’ album in June, finalizes 29-date U.S. tour